aydinmisirzada/docker-valgrind/README.md

 ## But...why?

-Valgrind is a great memory leak detection tool, but not available to MacOS Big Sur users.
+[Valgrind](https://valgrind.org) is a great memory leak detection tool, but not available to MacOS Big Sur users at the moment.
 There's a workaround tho...

 ## Usage